-Clear Jel is a waxy maize or corn starch that has been modified to resist break down under high temperatures and different pH levels.
-Therefore, it is an ideal thickening agent and is widely used commercially.
-Clear Jel is recommended for home canning of pie fillings as it will not break down as the pie filling is cooked in preparation for canning, heated during the canning process, and heated a third time as the pie is baked.
-Products, including pie fillings, thickened with Clear Jel also freeze well.
+Clearjel® is a waxy maize or corn starch that has been modified to resist break down under high temperatures and different pH levels.
+This product is manufactured by the National Starch and Chemical Corporation for the food processing industry and is sold in bulk but is also available in smaller quantities for home use.
+It is an ideal thickening agent and is widely used commercially.
+Clearjel® is recommended for home canning of pie fillings as it remains thin during processing to allow heat to penetrate into the jar and then thickens upon cooling.
+It does not break down at high temperatures; thus, it remains stable as the pie filling is cooked in preparation for canning, heated during the canning process, and heated a third time as the pie is baked.
+Clearjel® is not recommended for frozen sauces since it tends to weep during thawing.

-There are two types of Clear Jel, Regular and Instant.
+There are two types of Clearjel®, Regular and Instant.
 Regular must be used for canning.
-Instant Clear Jel will thicken foods without heat; it thickens when liquid is added.
-This makes Instant Clear Jel useful for thickening a room temperature sauce or dressing.
-Regular, on the other hand, requires heat.
-Regular can also be used for thickening fresh pies and everyday foods.
-If preparing a gravy or sauce, mix Clear Jel with a small amount of water and gradually add to the hot mixture, stirring constantly.
+Instant Clearjel® will thicken foods without heat thus it is not suitable for canned pie fillings. it thickens when liquid is added.
+This makes Instant Clearjel® useful for thickening a room temperature sauce or dressing.
+It is also freeze/thaw stable which makes it a good option for preparing a pie filling, pouring into a crust and freezing.
+Regular, on the other hand, requires heat and can be used for thickening fresh pies and everyday foods.
+If preparing a gravy or sauce, mix Clearjel® with a small amount of water and gradually add to the hot mixture, stirring constantly.
 Or, everything can be mixed together cold and then heated (stirring constantly) to thicken.
-Regular Clear Jel can be used to replace cornstarch or flour as thickening agent in cooking or baking, but cornstarch or flour should not replace Clear Jel for canning.
+Regular Clearjel® can be used to replace cornstarch or flour as thickening agent in cooking or baking, but cornstarch or flour should not replace Clearjel® for canning.

-While there is plenty of praise for Clear Jel, it is not readily available.
+While there is plenty of praise for Clearjel®, it is not readily available.
 For those who live near an Amish grocery, it is likely available there.
 The best source is to shop online to find a supplier.
-Therefore, one needs to think ahead and allow time for purchase and/or shipping if Clear Jel is to be used.
-Clear Jel is recommended, but not required for canning.
-The thickening can be skipped with the filling canned without; when used, a regular thickener can be added as if preparing a fresh pie.
+Therefore, one needs to think ahead and allow time for purchase and/or shipping if Clearjel® is to be used.
+Clearjel® is recommended, but not required for canning.
+The filling can be prepared and canned without thickening with a thickener of choice added at the time of use as if preparing a fresh pie.

 Sure Jell is pectin.
 Pectin is a type of starch, called a hetero-polysaccharide, that occurs naturally in the cell walls of fruits and vegetables giving them structure.
 Most commercial pectins, made from apple pomace or citrus rinds, are sold as a dry powder or in liquid form.
 When combined with sugar and acid, pectin makes jams and jellies develop a semisolid, gelled texture when they cool.